Reading Time: 4 minutes

-- Generally, the price of wine at the cellar is between €5 to €18, while some vintage Commandaria and sweet wine can go up to €80.
+- Generally, wine prices at the cellar are between €5 and €18, while some vintage Commandaria and sweet wine can go up to €80.
 The quality-price ratio is startling and, together with its organoleptic merits, makes Cypriot wine a real treat whether you’re a connoisseur or casual wine drinker.

 The official languages are Greek and Turkish.
 English is widely spoken.

 There are plenty of hotels and guesthouses in most of the towns and villages along the wine routes.

 Visit the tavernas for unique local dishes.
 More information about the Cypriot cuisine and wine-and-food pairing tips will be available in future articles.

 More than 30 airlines operate scheduled flights from and to